 As a result, people use tea tree oil to alleviate many skin irritations and health problems, such as acne, lice, and possibly psoriasis.

-Tea tree oil has been in use for many years.
-Anecdotal evidence gathered over this time suggests that it is safe, but few studies have confirmed either the effectiveness or safety of tea tree oil.
+Anecdotal evidence has suggested that it is a safe treatment, but no clinical studies have confirmed either the effectiveness or safety of tea tree oil.

 Some suggestions for using tea tree oil for psoriasis include:

 - mixing the oil with water, applying it to the skin with a cotton ball, leaving it overnight, and washing it off in the morning

 - diluting tea tree oil with olive oil or another carrier oil, applying it to affected areas, allowing it to dry, and then washing it off

 - adding a few drops of tea tree oil to a bathtub and bathing in lukewarm water